 Fibroids can grow on the inside of the uterus, in the muscle wall of the uterus, or near the outside wall of the uterus.
 Fibroids can cause painful cramps and heavy periods.
 In these cases, an intrauterine device (IUD) can help decrease symptoms.
 It can also help to take anti-inflammatory medicines or hormone birth control.
 Sometimes surgery is needed to treat fibroids.
 But if you are near menopause, you may want to wait and see if your symptoms get better.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter B121 in the search box to learn more about "Uterine Fibroids: Care Instructions."
+Enter B121 in the search box to learn more about "Uterine Fibroids: Care Instructions".

-Current as of:
+Current as of: August 2, 2022

-& Kathleen Romito, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.